eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 Mark Nottingham provided illustrative example of how the [QUIC](https://github.com/quicwg/base-drafts/wiki/Implementations) working group uses wiki pages to track early implementations.

-Yaron Sheffer highlighted limitations with the current errata process and the existance of the ICANN project for [collaborative annotations](https://rfc-annotations.research.icann.org/) of RFCs related to DNS.
+Yaron Sheffer highlighted limitations with the current errata process and the existence of the ICANN project for [collaborative annotations](https://rfc-annotations.research.icann.org/) of RFCs related to DNS.

 Many other people shared thoughts on the email lists for [WG Chairs](https://mailarchive.ietf.org/arch/browse/wgchairs/) and [EDM](https://mailarchive.ietf.org/arch/browse/edm/) about how to make it easier to find code.
 These helped shape the practices outlined in this document.